miln0068/TestIA/index.md

 summary:
 comments: true
 ---
-Welcome to the prototype.
-I have created this site to test ideas about content strategy, navigation, and information architecture.
+## Welcome to the Prototype

+I have created this site to test ideas about various aspects of information architecture including metadata, usability, and content strategy.
-To begin look under the Usability tab on the left side of the screen.
-You will see three headings: Card Sorting, First-click Testing, and Tree Testing.
-On each page you will find instructions and links to both the test and the test results.
-My hope is that you can play with this site and that it will spark ideas and provoke positive discussions.
-Please provide feedback through the test as well as through the email link in the Feedback tab at the top of the page.
+My goal was to provide an environment to play, design, test, and validate ideas as well to provide a more tangible context for concepts such as metadata and UX that are not familiar to everyone.
+My hope is that this site will provoke productive discussion about these ideas so please provide feedback.
+There are several ways to give feedback:

+- at the top of the page, there is a tab labelled **Feedback** that takes you to an email link
+- at the bottom of the page there is a space for comments
+- under the **Usability** tab in the menu on the left, there are sevral usability tests that have space for comments